Rishit30G/Daily-News-React.js/README.md

-This is a daily news application iwritten in react.js
+This is a daily news application written in react.js